ssbmars/BBN3-netcode/README.md

 Tip: The performance requirement increases when the Delay Buffer is low, and decreases when the Delay Buffer is high.
 Even with a slow computer, it can still be possible to play by significantly increasing your Delay Buffer in the settings.

 According to Bizhawk's documentation, the scripting feature is only fully supported by 64bit Windows systems.
 There are future netplay solutions in the works that will have improved platform accessibility, but they will take longer to deliver on.
-We've seen early signs that it may become possible to support Linux in the future.
-There is no sign that Mac OS will ever be compatible.
+The aforementioned project Tango is cross-platform, at this time supporting Mac, Linux, and Windows.
+It's recommended that you use Tango.